Call (888) 883-2483

 During the decision review process, the VA may ask you to get examinations to help them determine the outcome of your claim.
 Make sure to keep tabs on the status of your decision review from here to see if the VA has requested anything from you before they can move forward with their review of your claim.

 There are multiple ways that you can change the outcome of a disability claim that you have filed.
 However, the process of getting a different decision from the VA is one that you shouldn’t go through without help.
-Getting the help of an expert attorney can keep you from feeling overwhelmed by the many rules and regulations put into place by the VA.
+Getting the help of an expert attorney at Berry Law Firm can keep you from feeling overwhelmed by the many rules and regulations put into place by the VA.
 These rules can sometimes create unnecessary obstacles for a disabled Veteran, but an attorney can help make the VA’s regulations work for you instead.
+Contact Berry Law Firm today!

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.